 Reasons Why There Will Never Be a Zombie Apocalypse

-Here’s the thing, though – there will never actually be a zombie apocalypse.
-And not simply because there’s no such thing as zombies.
-There are much better reasons than that.
+There will never be a zombie apocalypse, and not simply because there’s no such thing as zombies.
+There are much better reasons than that!

 1) We Would All Know What To Do

 The thing about zombie movies is, no one in them has ever seen a zombie movie.
 Sometimes, characters don’t even know what to call zombies.
-Like at the beginning of the Walking Dead, everyone is like, ‘What are these reanimated corpses wanting to eat our brains?
-What’s a good name for something like that, eh?
+Like at the beginning of the Walking Dead, everyone is like, ‘So these reanimated corpses who want to eat us – what’s a good name for something like that?
 I know, how about “walkers”?
-Got a nice ring to it, yah?
-I mean they do walk around a fair bit, don’t they?’
+Got a nice ring to it, yeah?
+I mean they do walk around a fair bit, right?’

 ZOMBIES, you idiots!
 Those are ZOMBIES.

-Luckily us nonfictional people have experienced enough zombie stuff to know what to do should we ever actually meet a zombie, like smash its head in.
-We have also absorbed a whole bunch of other guidelines, such as:
+Luckily us nonfictional people have experienced enough zombie stuff to know what to do should we ever actually meet a zombie, such as smash its head in.
+We have also absorbed a bunch of other guidelines, such as:

-– Don’t approach someone who has their back to you, and reach out, and touch them on the shoulder, you moron.
+– Don’t approach someone who has their back to you, but who doesn’t answer when you repeatedly whisper their name, and reach out, and touch them on the shoulder, you moron.

 – Don’t conceal a zombie inflicted wound while hanging out with your best friends and loved ones, you moron.